pinecone-io/pinecone-ts-client/CONTRIBUTING.md

 A block that documents a prior major version (marked `**Before` in a migration guide, or importing the removed `PineconeClient` class) is skipped.
-Anything else that fails to compile must either be fixed or added to `docs-examples/known-failures.json` with the file, the fence's 1-based index within that file, and the tracking issue.
-An entry left in that file after its example starts compiling fails the check, so the list only grows for real, tracked drift.
+Anything else that fails to compile must either be fixed or added to `docs-examples/known-failures.json`.
+The failure output prints a ready-to-paste entry, keyed by the file and a hash of the block's own content so an unrelated edit elsewhere in the file can't shift which block an entry points at.
+An entry whose example starts compiling, or whose hash no longer matches anything (the example was edited, moved, or excluded), fails the check, so the list only grows for real, tracked drift.

 ## Local testing